 There is very effective treatment available for those who engage in Voyeurism compulsively or chronically.
 The American Psychiatric Association has classified certain voyeuristic fantasies, urges and behavior patterns as a paraphilia, or sexual deviance.
 The APA defines voyeurism as the act of looking at "unsuspecting individuals, usually strangers, who are naked, in the process of disrobing, or engaging in sexual activity".
 The diagnosis would not be given to people who experience typical sexual arousal simply by seeing nudity or sexual activity.
 There is also a strong rate of co-occurrence between voyeurism and exhibitionistic behavior, with some experts estimating that more than half of voyeurs also engage in exhibitionism.

 Treatment for Voyeurism typically involves cognitive behavioral therapy along with efforts to recondition the person’s arousal system away from voyeuristic activities.
-At the Meryhew Law Group we have worked with many clients facing these issues, and we are very experienced at getting clients through the evaluation process and into appropriate and effective treatment programs.Seattle Voyeurism Attorneys
+At the Meryhew Law Group we have worked with many clients facing these issues, and we are very experienced at getting clients through the evaluation process and into appropriate and effective treatment programs.Seattle Voyeurism Attorney

 If you have been accused of Voyeurism, or if you are engaging in this behavior and want to stop before you are arrested, contact the Meryhew Law Group today for a free initial consultation.